camwolford/LSTM-Trading-Algorithm/README.md

 ### Module 6: Min-Max Scaling Class

 This module defines the Min_Max class, responsible for performing min-max scaling on a given list of values.
-Real-world data sets contain features that are varying in degrees of magnitude, range, and units.
+Real-world data sets contain features that vary in degrees of magnitude, range, and units.
 Since machine learning models interpret these features on the same scale, feature scaling is necessary.

 Libraries:

--   numpy Library: The numpy library is imported as np for numerical operations.
+-   numpy Library: The numpy library is imported for numerical operations.

 Initialization: